Visible Music College: History

 In the late 2005 and early 2006, a single donor stepped up to cover the costs of running the school for the remainder of the 2005–2006 academic year.
 Visible School was able to hire a full-time librarian and continue offering full course loads to students as a result of the TRACS accreditation process.
 In 2006 the school's enrollment grew to 65 full-time students.

 In early 2007, the student body number rose again and the school focused on international programs and recording projects such as Visible Media Group, an artist development facet of Visible School, and Visible Music Week; a national and international week-long music training program.
 Two years later, TRACS accredited the institution.

 The school moved the campus into Downtown Memphis, Tennessee, in 2011 after receiving a 3 million-dollar matching grant.
 That same year, Visible School announced its official name change to Visible Music College and launched Madison Line Records.

+In 2022 a former student reported that Visible administrators had failed to investigate an alleged sexual assault perpetrated by another student and filed a United States Department of Education complaint alleging egregious misconduct by college administrators.
+Instead of performing a Title IX investigation regarding the assault, the complaint alleged that staff opened an investigation into the alleged victim for violating campus behavior contracts and engaging in premarital sex.
+The student also alleged that she was offered a "Pastoral Care Contract" that stipulated that she "...would be required to finish her degree online, barred from campus and prohibited from talking to other students about her alleged assault."
+She refused the agreement, negotiations failed, and Visible expelled her.
+Two Department of Education investigations into Title IX discrimination and failures to abide by Clery Act provisions are currently pending.

 Campuses

-Visible Music College has three campus locations in three different cities: Memphis, Chicago and Dallas.

-Memphis

-Memphis is the home to the flagship campus, a 45,200-square-foot building former bank headquarters.
+Memphis is the home to the college, a 45,200-square-foot building former bank headquarters.
 Students can gain access to the campus using the downtown trolley line.
 The original building used to be the C&I Bank Building that was salvaged and is now used for classrooms, offices, meeting rooms and personal practices spaces.
 The concrete structures were preserved, and now features a street level urban park.

-The main campus also offers student housing with 63 residential units.
+The campus also offers student housing with 63 residential units.
 The average annual housing cost is $6,000 per year.

-Chicago

-The second campus is located less than 30 miles from Downtown Chicago in Lansing, Illinois.

-Dallas

-The third campus is located in North Central Dallas near Christ Fellowship Church in McKinney, Texas.

-Controversy

-In 2019 Abraham Best, a former student of Visible Music College, claimed his professor Dr. John Johnson violated copyright law and stole his intellectual property.
-The student reported the situation to multiple staff at the college and was requested to keep it quiet, according to his complaint filed in court.
-After continuing to pursue the issue, the student Abraham Best was expelled from the college.

-In 2022 a former student, Mara Louk, reported that Visible administrators had failed to investigate an alleged sexual assault perpetrated by a male student and filed a United States Department of Education complaint regarding egregious misconduct by college administrators.
-Instead of performing a Title IX investigation regarding the assault, staff opened an investigation into the alleged victim for violating campus behavior contracts and engaging in premarital sex.
-Later, Louk was offered a "Pastoral Care Contract" that stipulated that she "...would be required to finish her degree online, barred from campus and prohibited from talking to other students about her alleged assault."
-Louk refused the agreement, negotiations failed, and Visible expelled Louk.

-Two Department of Education investigations into Title IX discrimination, and failures to abide by Clery Act provisions are currently pending.
+In 2025 Visible Music College went into foreclosure on its downtown Memphis campus.
+Records showed the college had about $7.1 million in debt and had received a 10-year, $200,000 loan from the Downtown Memphis COmmission in 2023.